Chart Color Schemes

 The educational profile of River Heads exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's university qualification rate is 13.2%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 13.2%, significantly lower than Australia's average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives in the region.
 Bachelor degrees are the most common at 8.0%, followed by postgraduate qualifications (2.8%) and graduate diplomas (2.4%).
-Trade and technical skills are prominent, with 47.3% of residents aged 15+ holding vocational credentials – advanced diplomas (9.9%) and certificates (37.4%).
+Vocational credentials are prominent, with 47.3% of residents aged 15+ holding such qualifications, including advanced diplomas (9.9%) and certificates (37.4%).

-School and university attendance encompasses 19.7% of the community, including 7.3% in primary education, 6.8% in secondary education, and 2.1% pursuing tertiary education.
+School and university attendance comprises 19.7% of the community, with 7.3% in primary education, 6.8% in secondary education, and 2.1% pursuing tertiary education.

 Frequently Asked Questions - Education